zhixin9001/2021-SAA/note/tips.md

     - Elastic Network Interface (ENI) is a logical networking component in a VPC that represents a virtual network card.
 You can create a network interface, attach it to an instance, detach it from an instance, and attach it to another instance.
 The ENI is the simplest networking component
     - Elastic Network Adapter (ENA) devices support enhanced networking via single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities.
     - Elastic IP address is a public static IPv4 address associated with your AWS account. which is reachable from the internet.
 It is not a networking device
+    - Elastic Fabric Adapter (EFA) is a network device that you can attach to your Amazon EC2 instance to accelerate High Performance Computing (HPC) and machine learning applications
 ### KMS
 - customer master key (CMK), enforces a waiting period.
 To delete a CMK in AWS KMS you schedule key deletion.
 You can set the waiting period from a minimum of 7 days up to a maximum of 30 days, default 30
 - SSE-S3, server side encryption, each object is encrypted with a unique key.
 However without audit trail